Sindreedelange/INF283/Project1-Implementing_Decision_Trees/README.md

  ## Run the code
  In order to run the code, open the .ipynb file */nbs/Implementing_Decision_Trees_Notebook.ipynb* where it is pretty straight forward with comments ment to serve as explanations.

+## Known problems
+Pruning does currently not work - so if running */nbs/Implementing_Decision_Trees_Notebook.ipynb* from start to finish, one will not be able to do so.